spidasoftware/utility-structure-exchange-format/resources/v1/schema/README.md

 - A data transfer format for moving project, structure, and results information in and out of spidacalc.
 - A REST-like remote control interface for controlling a running instance of calc.
-- A REST interface for querying calc client engineering data.
+- A REST interface for querying calc library engineering data.

 ##Data Format